maize-genetics/phg_v2/docs/build_and_load.md

 ```

 This command uses several parameters:
 * `--gff` - GFF file for the reference genome.
+This is used to
+  identify full-length coding sequences to use as anchors
-* `--reference-file` - the reference genome in
+* `--reference-file` - The reference genome in
   [FASTA](https://en.wikipedia.org/wiki/FASTA_format) format.
-* `--assemblies` - a text file containing a list of assembly genomes.
+* `--assemblies` - A text file containing a list of assembly genomes.
   The contents of this file should be either full or relative paths
   to each assembly you would like to align.
 For example, since I am
   using the example data found on the
   [PHGv2 GitHub repository](https://github.com/maize-genetics/phg_v2/tree/main/data/test/smallseq),
   I can create a text file called `assemblies_list.txt` and populate
   it with the following lines:

   ```
   data/LineA.fa
   data/LineB.fa